J. William Reynolds: Mayor of Bethlehem

+Reynolds has been criticized for spending millions of dollars of public funds towards new affordable housing and diversity projects instead of using the funds to clean up Urban decay.

-Additionally, during Reynold's tenure, the United Proclamation of the Gospel, the city's Moravian Church announced it would be merging its services in a cost cutting measure and seeking to sell three of their historic churches.
-The two most interested parties where Lehigh University who sought to buy the churches and demolish them for an expansion to the university, and Reynolds and the city who wished to buy the churches and demolish them to build affordable housing.
-After hearing a $3.7 million dollar bid from Lehigh, and an equal counteroffer from the City, the church put the plan to sell the churches on hold indefinitely, unhappy with the prospect of the historic churches being demolished.
+During Reynold's tenure on February 1, 2023, the United Proclamation of the Gospel, the city's Moravian Church, announced it would be merging its services in a cost cutting measure and seeking to sell three of their historic churches.
+The two most interested parties were Lehigh University, which sought to buy the churches and demolish them for an expansion, and Reynolds and the city, who wished to buy the churches and demolish them to build affordable housing.

+After hearing a $3.7 million bid from Lehigh University and an equal counteroffer from the city, the church put the plan to sell the churches on hold indefinitely, unhappy with the prospect of the historic churches being demolished.
 Instead, they filed a petition with the United States Department of the Interior to have the churches listed as part of the World Heritage Commission alongside historic Moravian churches in Northern Ireland and Denmark which would prevent the demolition of the buildings.

-Despite this being against his and the city's initial wishes, mayor Reynolds has welcomed the prospect of a new World Heritage Site in Bethlehem.
+Despite this being against his and the city's initial wishes, Reynolds has welcomed the prospect of a new World Heritage Site in Bethlehem.
+On May 7, Reynolds, serving as Chairman of the Bethlehem World Heritage Council, hosted a Saxon delegation led by Michael Kretschmer, the Minister-President of Saxony to tour the Bethlehem Moravian properties, as part of a celebration of the 300th anniversary of Herrnhut, and to express Bethlehem's interest to be included in the multi-national World Heritage Site.

+Following the trend of church closures and sales, after 110 years of continuous service, the St. John’s Windish Lutheran Church and St. Peter's Evangelical Lutheran Church voted 120-9 to merge, with services being held in St. Peters until a new venue could be found for the congregation.
+The two churches where hubs for the city's Windish population with their closure reflecting their dramatic decline since the closure of the Bethlehem Steel mill in 1995.
+Reynold, acting on the city's behalf, offered to buy the churches and their properties for 3.5 million dollars, however, the church refused the city's offer when it was discovered that the city would turn the properties into a parking lot for the Bethlehem Parking Authority.
+Lehigh University offered to buy the historic churches for $3.75 million, but did not specify how they would use the churches except that they would not be used for student housing.
+Reynolds made public pleas at a January City Council meeting to consider selling to the city instead with the parking authority threatening to seize the properties under eminent domain, neither of which convinced the churches to reconsider the city's proposition.
+The churches accepted Lehigh's offer after their vote to merge.